-Fig. 3 (upper panels) shows the accumulation and efflux kinetics of finafloxacin in cells incubated at pH 7.4 or 5.5.
+Figure 3 (upper panels) shows the accumulation and efflux kinetics of finafloxacin in cells incubated at pH 7.4 or 5.5.
 Finafloxacin uptake was very rapid at neutral pH and quasi-instantaneous at acidic pH, reaching apparent cellular to extracellular concentration ratios of approximately 5 and 18 at neutral and acidic pH, respectively.
-Efflux proceeded at a similar rate as influx at neutral pH, but was markedly slower than the influx rate at acidic pH.
-Fig. 3 (lower left panel) shows that the cellular accumulation of finafloxacin increased almost linearly when the pH of the medium was reduced from 7.4 to 5.5.
-Fig. 3 (lower right panel) shows that finafloxacin accumulation was almost constant at both pH values up to an extracellular concentration of 100 mg/L (and 350 mg/L at pH 5.5; not shown).
+Efflux proceeded at a similar rate as influx at neutral pH, but was markedly slower at acidic pH.
+Figure 3 (lower left panel) shows that the cellular accumulation of finafloxacin increased almost linearly when the pH of the medium was reduced from 7.4 to 5.5.
+Figure 3 (lower right panel) shows that finafloxacin accumulation was almost constant at both pHs up to an extracellular concentration of 100 mg/L (and 350 mg/L at pH 5.5 [not shown]).

-Finafloxacin subcellular distribution in uninfected and infected THP-1 cells

-Fig. 4 shows the distribution of 14C-labelled finafloxacin and of markers of mitochondria (cytochrome c-oxidase), lysosomes (N-acetyl- β -hexosaminidase) and cytosol (lactate dehydrogenase) between the isolated fractions.
-Lactate dehydrogenase was mainly recovered in the S fraction, and the two other enzymes in the MLP fraction.
-A similar proportion of all enzymes was also found in the N fraction, corresponding most probably to unbroken cells.
-The distribution of finafloxacin was very similar to that of lactate dehydrogenase, suggesting a distribution in the cytosol, which was similar at both pH values.
+Finafloxacin subcellular distribution in uninfected and infected THP-1 cells proportion of all enzymes was also found in the N fraction, corresponding most probably to unbroken cells.
+The distribution of finafloxacin was very similar to that of lactate dehydrogenase, suggesting a distribution in the cytosol, which was similar at both pHs.
 This experiment was then performed with cells infected with B. thailandensis.
-Again finafloxacin was mainly recovered in the S fraction (Fig. S5) while bacteria were recovered in the MLP fraction (probably sedimenting with the organelles due to their high density and size).
+Again finafloxacin was mainly recovered in the S fraction (Figure S5) while bacteria were recovered in the MLP fraction (probably sedimenting with the organelles due to their high density).